Giving Back - The Alpine Way

 Alpine Bank is humbled to be recognized as a genuine corporate citizen in Colorado; a bank that makes giving back to the communities that made it successful the primary tenet of its existence.
 In the words of Alpine’s big-hearted and visionary founder Bob Young, "It isn’t just good for the bottom line, it is the bottom line."

 First known as Roaring Fork Bank, Alpine Bank opened in Carbondale on January 23, 1973.
 Mayor Charles Kelly, director Wally Dallenbach and chairman Bob Young commemorated the day with a ribbon-cutting.
 The ribbon was made from 50 silver dollars and the money was donated to Sopris Park.
 It was an event that marked the start of Alpine Bank's longstanding tradition of community giving and involvement.

-More than 45 years later, hundreds of organizations and thousands of individuals have benefited from Alpine Bank and its leader Bob Young, who has been honored as Colorado Philanthropist of the Year.
+Fifty years later, hundreds of organizations and thousands of individuals have benefited from Alpine Bank and its leader Bob Young, who has been honored as Colorado Philanthropist of the Year.

 Community events, the arts, animal shelters, sports and recreation, and particularly children and education have been the focus of Alpine Bank’s philanthropy.
 In a recent ranking of philanthropy by companies compiled by the Denver Business Journal, Alpine Bank ranked third for cash contributions to charities among Colorado-based businesses and ranked seventh among all companies (including larger out-of-state and national corporations).